devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Codesnippt 12: Wisgen API Repository (Futures with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### Async & Await
 If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks in callbacks in callbacks.
-Luckily Dart supports the Async & Await keywords, which give us the ability to structure our asynchrones code the same way we would if it was synchronous.
+Luckily Dart supports the Async & Await keywords [@dartteamAsynchronousProgrammingDart2018], which give us the ability to structure our asynchrones code the same way we would if it was synchronous.
 Let's take the same example as in
 Snippet 11.

 ```dart